ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

      `LogicalType` as per {{type-conv}}.
    * The argument is a value expressed as a literal and the declared type of the parameter is `ValueType`.
    * The argument is a singular query and the declared type of the parameter is `ValueType`.
+     In this case:
+      * If the query results in a nodelist consisting of a single  node, the argument is the value of the node.
+      * If the query results in an empty nodelist, the argument is `Nothing`.
    * The argument is a query (including singular query) and the declared type of the parameter is `NodesType`.
    * The argument is a `logical-expr` and the declared type of the parameter is `LogicalType`.